• Skip to primary navigation

 • Peaches: Use a 25-oz.
 (700 g) can of diced or halved peaches, yielding about 8.8 oz.
 (250 g) of drained fruit.

-• Dulce de leche: Any store-bought dulce de leche works, but authentic versions can be found in Latin grocery stores.
+• Dulce de leche: Any store-bought dulce de leche will work, but authentic versions can be found at Latin grocery stores.
 You can also make your own - boiled sweetened condensed milk.

 • Meringue: Use store-bought meringues for filling and decoration.